martarmb/ML_project_Group_31/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #### The project is divided into two Jupyter Notebooks.
 The first one contains data preprocessing and concludes with saving the datasets in CSV file format (Group_31_NOTEBOOK), while the second one focuses on model testing (Group_31_part2_modeling).
+In addition to the main project, there is a separate Jupyter Notebook dedicated to preprocessing the "Agreement Reached" variable, as well as another Jupyter Notebook focused on testing models for this variable.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #### Main Lecturer: